nlxai/sdk/packages/website/src/content/03-01-touchpoint-components.md

 ## Building Custom Components

-Basic context for custom components is available through the `data` and `handler` objects.
+Basic context for custom components is available through the `data` and `conversationHandler` objects.

 - `data`: Can be any type.
 It will match the schema set in the modality within NLX once set in the Node.
 - `conversationHandler`: The [ConversationHandler](/headless-api-reference#interface-conversationhandler).
 Functions to access the conversational context and send data back to NLX.